International Travel and COVID-19

 If you plan to visit for 3 or more days, you must register with local police within 48 hours of your arrival in the country.

 If you’re staying in a hotel, the staff will register you.
-If not, you can find the registration form on the Ministry of Security’s Service for Foreigners’ Affairs website.
+Otherwise, you need to fill the registration form and submit it at the closest police station.

 Children and travel